ViniciusAbrao/px4_ros2_xrcedds/tutorial/tutorial.md

 <img src="images/pins_numbers.png" width="615" height="232" />

-The following image illustrates the correspondent pins in the RPi GPIO.
+The following image illustrates the correspondent pins at the RPi GPIO.

 <img src="images/rpi_gpio.png" width="845" height="457" />

-To supply the Pixhawk with 5 Volts is possible to follow with the connection of `POWER1` port in a LiPO battery, via Power Module (PM02, for example).
-Another option, for this setup moment, is to supply the 5 Volts via the connection of the Pixhawk's `USB` on a smartphone charger, for example, or by keeping it in the laptop `USB`.
+To supply the Pixhawk with 5 Volts is possible to follow with the connection of `POWER1` port with a LiPO battery, via Power Module (PM02, for example).
+Another option, for this setup moment, is to supply the 5 Volts via the connection of the Pixhawk's `USB` with a smartphone charger, for example, or by keeping it in the laptop `USB`.

 Also, for this setup moment, the RPi is charged with 5 Volts via Power Supply (external source/charger).

 PS.: For an onboard setup, in the drone, it is not recommended to connect the `TELEM2` VCC to supply the RPi in the 5V power (pin 4).
 You can use your own power supply board to power the RPi baseboard.

-Next, run the mavproxy connection on `/dev/ttyAMA0`.
+Next, run the mavproxy connection at `/dev/ttyAMA0`.
 In the RPi's terminal:

 ```
 sudo mavproxy.py --master=/dev/serial0 --baudrate 57600
 ```

-At this moment, you are going to see in the RPi's terminal the MAVlink communication established with the Pixhawk done via RX/TX pins.
+At this moment, you are going to see in the RPi's terminal the MAVlink communication established with the Pixhawk, via RX/TX pins.
-The MAVlink communication is also possible via USB connection, changing the command to:
+The MAVlink communication is also possible via USB connection, by changing the command to:

 ```
 sudo chmod a+rw /dev/ttyACM0